akamai/esi-test-server-docker/README.md

 For more information on ESI, please visit https://yoursite.example.com/us/en/support/esi.jsp.
 For code samples, see http://esi-examples.akamai.com/.

-By default, the servers run on ports 80 (ETS) and 81 (sandbox), with a hostname of localhost.
+By default, the servers run on ports 80 (ETS), 81 (sandbox) and 82 (ESI playground), with a hostname of localhost.
 ESI Debugging is not enabled by default, but Edgescape settings are, with the following defaults:
 ```
 georegion    = 246
 country_code = US